 The children of international families have incredible advantages and opportunities.
 They will gain the culture, languages and experiences of their parents’ background.
 However, breaking up brings an additional level of challenge because of the need to keep the connections and involvement alive with all the countries involved within the family.
-This is an added dimension that international families manage and which we are very experienced and able to assist with.
+This is an added dimension that international families manage and with which we are very experienced and able to assist with.

 The challenge might centre around one of you wanting to move to a different country on the break-up of the relationship.
 This presents a terrible dilemma because your children are going to have to adjust to very different circumstances.
 It is likely to also lead to a very different kind of involvement with the parent who is in a different country to their children.